JoseskVolpe/X-Vulpus-DarkRed/README.md

 **Please note :** This modification was made on and targeted to KDE Plasma, other desktop environments might work aswell, but there are some stuff remaining yet:

-* Gnome-shell is partially broken (Issues for known bugs)
+* Gnome-shell is partially broken (For known bugs: https://github.com/JoseskVolpe/OS-X-Leopard-Dark/issues)

 * Unity not currently modified